Help stamp out TB in Timor-LesteMaluk Timor works in collaboration with the National TB program.

 Learn more about MDR-TB from the world health organisation.

-Anti-tuberculosis (TB) drug resistance is a major public health problem that threatens progress made in TB care and control worldwide.
-Drug resistance arises due to improper use of antibiotics in chemotherapy of drug-susceptible TB patients.
-This improper use is a result of a number of actions including, administration of improper treatment regimens and failure to ensure that patients complete the whole course of treatment.
-Essentially, drug resistance arises in areas with weak TB control programmes.
-A patient who develops active disease with a drug-resistant TB strain can transmit this form of TB to other individuals. – World Health Organisation
+This may develop due to incorrect administration of treatment regimens, or failure to ensure that patients complete the whole course of treatment.
+A patient who develops active disease with a drug-resistant TB strain can transmit this form of TB to other individuals.